pipelinewizard/nyc_taxicab_pipeline/Documentation/Wizard Logs/Wizard_Log_8_6_24.md

 •	Push to GitHub
 Blockers Encountered:
 •	[Describe any obstacles or issues faced]

 Summary of Progress Made:
-•	Created the following aggregation tables: nyctaxicab_daily_summary, nyctaxicab_daily_summary_byvendor, nyctaxicab_daily_summary_bypayment_type, nyctaxicab_summarybypayment_type, nyctaxicab_summary_byvendor.
-Also created the proper foreign key constraints for all the tables.
+Created and set up aggregation tables for NYCTaxiCab, including daily summaries and vendor/payment type summaries, along with the appropriate foreign key constraints.
+Additionally, organized the SQL file structure and pushed it to GitHub.

-•	I organized the SQL File structure and pushed to github Next Steps:
+Next Steps:
 •	Next steps will be to continue making the appropriate aggregation tables that I think I will be necessary for analysis.
 •	Push the data to Github